 What maintenance is required for a Mineral Swim™ system?

 Regular maintenance ensures optimal performance and long-term protection of your Mineral Swim™ system.
-This includes check valve replacement, cell inspection and cleaning, and maintaining proper water chemistry.
+This includes replacing the Ozone Line Tubing (with check valves), cell inspection and cleaning, and maintaining proper water chemistry.

 • Every 12 months, or

-• Immediately if water is seen leaking through the drain valve.
+• Immediately, if you can see any water dripping from the drain valve.

 1. Locate the check valve on the ozone line.